mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 ---
 ## Welcome, Overview
 Welcome to the Outpatient Autologous Stem Cell Transplant program at Memorial Sloan-Kettering Cancer Center.
-<p class="dmz">Final Draft - This is where I am right now.
-Everything after this is content from an older draft. </p>

 ### What's in This Guide
-This guide will help you learn about autologous transplantation; what it is and why it's been recommended for you.
-The guide will become an important part of your transplant journey and will add to the verbal information you receive from doctors, nurses, social workers and other members of your healthcare team.
+This guide will help you learn about autologous stem cell transplantation; what it is, why it's been recommended for you and what happens in each phase of the transplant.
+The information in the guide will compliment the verbal information you receive from your healthcare team.

-The information in this guide will help you prepare for your transplant; you'll learn about the key phases of your treatment and the team who will care for you.
-We will help you prepare for each phase.
-We will recommend things you should do and things you should avoid.

-We will also recommend further reading on useful topics like sexual activity, diet and exercise.

 ### How To Use This Guide
-You should read this guide completely at least once including any additional resources included at the back of the guide - then refer to the guide as your treatment progresses.
+You should read this guide completely at least once including any additional materials included at the back of the guide - then refer to the guide as your treatment progresses.

 As you read through the guide make a note of any questions that come to mind.
 A member of your healthcare team will answer your questions when you see them next.

 ### Language Used In This Guide
-We've done our best to keep the amount of medical terms in this guide to a minimum, however there are some words that we need you to understand so that you can participate fully in your treatment.
-With this in mind, we've prepared a glossary of useful terms at the back of this guide.
+We've done our best to keep the number of medical terms in this guide to a minimum, however there are some words that we need you to understand so that you can participate fully in your treatment.
+With this in mind, we've prepared a glossary of useful terms and included it at the back of this guide.

 ### We Need Your Help
 We are always improving the information we provide to patients and their families/friends.
 If you get to the end of this guide and can think of ways it could be improved (maybe there's something that was missing, or wasn't completely clear), please e-mail us at patiented@mskcc.org and we'll incorporate your feedback into the next version.